-Because of the repeated problems with elections, however, civil society groups appear in agreement that if the President resigns, a Cour de Cassation justice should be appointed as President in accordance with the Creole version.
+Because of the lack of trust in the current administration, civil society groups appear in agreement that if the President resigns, a Cour de Cassation justice should be appointed as President in accordance with the Creole version.
 The current President of the Court, Rene Sylveste, however, was only appointed to the court on February 1, 2019 by President Moïse.
 As a result, civil society has pushed for an alternate justice on the court to become President.
-There is also a civil society consensus that there should be an oversight body, a Conseil National du Gouvernment, with between 11 and 33 members, to apply public pressure on the government to take measures that lead to fair elections and fundamental changes to Haiti’s unjust structures.
+There is also broad civil society agreement that there should be an oversight body, a Conseil National du Gouvernment, with between 11 and 33 members, to apply public pressure on the government to take measures that lead to fair elections and fundamental changes to Haiti’s unjust structures.
 Finally, there appears to be a consensus that it would be impossible to organize fair elections within 90 or 120 days, and that a longer period would be necessary to organize truly participatory elections.

 Beyond a transition government, civil society is also pushing for the establishment of a National Conference as way forward.
 Such a convening would start at the grassroots level, and include representatives from each of Haiti’s communal section who would come together to dialogue on the way forward for the country.